Atlas-Axis/next-gen-atlas-fork/Sky Atlas/Sky Atlas.md

 Any Scope Facilitator has the authority to formally raise an allegation of AD misalignment with the Core Facilitator, which then obligates the latter to initiate a formal adjudication pursuant to [A.1.4.9 - Adjudication Process](560e1024-0897-4f1e-ae71-3ba31e29ed57).

 A Facilitator's failure to act promptly in addressing credible evidence of AD misalignment or to mitigate the risk of misalignment spreading among ADs is considered an act of misalignment itself.
 Formal allegations of such failure must be adjudicated by the Core Facilitator pursuant to the same process referenced in the above-cited document.

-#### A.1.5.16.0.4.1 - Facilitators’ Authority To Raise Formal Allegation [Action Tenet]  <!-- UUID: e4e7dab8-5e4d-41ad-b1e0-ba3cb9a6f022 -->

-Any community member or Aligned Delegate with information pertinent to suspected Alignment Conserver misalignment may take their concerns directly to the Core Facilitator.
-Upon receiving such information, the Core Facilitator must promptly conduct an initial review to quickly assess the credibility of the concern.
-Based on this preliminary review, the Core Facilitator must decide whether to initiate a formal adjudication process in accordance with [A.1.4.9 - Adjudication Process](560e1024-0897-4f1e-ae71-3ba31e29ed57).

-Where the allegation of misalignment concerns the Core Facilitator, a community member can take their concerns to Core GovOps, who is then empowered to initiate the formal adjudication process.

 ### A.1.5.17 - Whistleblower Bounty [Section]  <!-- UUID: 7ae648c2-e04c-42b1-8d20-21de8ed6bef2 -->